Doug-github-thing/WiFi-tempRH/README.md

 # WiFi-tempRH
-A full fledged project to allow a user to conveniently access historical temperature / humidity data of any area equipped with a ESP8266 sensor module.
-The data will be accessed via a cloud hosted web frontend, which accesses historical data backed up on a 3rd party PostgreSQL server.
+A system to allow a user to access historical temperature / humidity data of any area equipped with an ESP8266 sensor module.
+The data will be accessed via a cloud hosted web frontend, which accesses historical data backed up on a cloud hosted database.
 This allows a user to check in on the status of their monitored zones from anywhere in the world.

 App is up at [https://temprh.vercel.app/](https://temprh.vercel.app/)